Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 1. Guerilla Mailguerilla mail

-Guerrilla Mail is an encrypted email service that’s been operating for over a decade.
+Guerrilla Mail is an encrypted email service that’s been operating for over 15 years.
 Plus, you don’t have to sign up to send emails with the service.
 Just create your own email address, or use the scramble address feature for an entirely random email address.

 2. MailFencemailfence

 MailFence offers you a complete email suite, along with features like encrypted email, no tracking or spam, and freedom from surveillance.
+Recently, they enhanced their security with quantum-resistant encryption methods.
 Plus, with its location in Belgium, it has very strong privacy protection laws surrounding the company.

 3. Mailinatormailinator